jonnysfarmer/project-1/README.md

 If PAC-MAN manages to catch up with the Ghosts whist he has the 'activate' class on him (ie. after eating a blue pill), this will cause the Ghost to respawn at its original location.

 ### Styling
 My styling inspiration came from a recent trip to the Tate Modern, 'Composition C (No.III) with Red, Yellow and Blue'.
-I decided on a simplistic design, with the picture in a CSS designed frame, which than transforms into my board using the same colour palette.
+I decided on a simplistic design, with the picture in a CSS designed frame, which then transforms into my board using the same colour palette.
 The instructions, score and life variables are then displayed on a picture description sytle plaque underneath.

 On game completion (loss of all lives, or hitting total score), the picture then comes back up displaying your score.
 If you click on the picture, it resets the board and allows you to play again.